MicrosoftDocs/visualstudio-docs/docs/python/interactive-repl.md

 ![Python interactive window](media/interactive-window.png)

-The exception is when a statement ends in a colon, as with the `for` statement above, because the interactive window knows that it needs additional lines of code before it can properly execute the code block.
+The exception is when additional lines of code are needed to make a complete statement, such as when a line ends in a colon, as with the `for` statement above.
 In this case, the line prompt changes to `...` indicating that you need to enter additional lines for the block, as shown on the fourth and fifth lines in the graphic above.
 When you press Enter on a blank line, the interactive window closes the block and executes it in the interpreter.

 > [!Tip]
 > The interactive window improves upon the usual Python command-line REPL experience by automatically indenting statements that belong to a surrounding scope.
 Its history (recalled with the up arrow) also provides multiline items, whereas the command-line REPL provides only single lines.